wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 #### Income class
 The `Income` class inherits from `EntryType` class.
 It is used to store relevant information for entries labelled as income.
-This information was used by other classes to perform their component tasks.
+This information is used by other classes to perform their component tasks.

 #### Spending class
 The `Spending` class inherits from `EntryType` class.
 It is used to store relevant information for entries labelled as spending.
-This information was used by other classes to perform their component tasks.
+This information is used by other classes to perform their component tasks.

 ### Storage Component
 #### Motivation behind the component: